C-8 Best Interests decisions

 The competency - Best Interests decisions

 The competency is “Able to set up, chair, negotiate and document a best interests meeting (for a patient lacking mental capacity).”
 The competency is centred on one specific feature of the Mental Capacity Act 2005, chosen because it is observable and requires a good understanding of the Act.
-Still, it is intended to ensure compliance with the Act in all clinical practice, and the additional comment highlights this, “Needs full understanding and knowledge of Mental Capacity Act 2005.
+Still, it is intended to ensure compliance with the Act in all clinical practice, and the additional comment highlights this: “Needs full understanding and knowledge of Mental Capacity Act 2005.
 This applies to all decisions, not only major medical treatment decisions.”
 The Act does not require a meeting about every decision; in almost all cases, the professional can make nearly all decisions without any prolonged or broad discussion.
-A document detailing some indicative behaviours, knowledge, and skills, which also gives some references, is available for download.
+A document detailing some indicative behaviours, knowledge, skills, and helpful references is available.

-Healthcare involves doing things to patients, such as taking a history, undertaking a clinical examination, drawing blood, undertaking more complex investigations, operating on them, giving dangerous drugs, teaching them how to walk, etc. These activities can only legally occur if the person consents.
-Consent can be implied and does not require any document in most situations.
+Healthcare involves performing various tasks on patients, such as taking a medical history, conducting a clinical examination, drawing blood, undertaking more complex investigations, performing surgeries, administering medications, and teaching them how to walk, among others.
+These activities can only legally occur if the person consents.
+Consent can be implied and does not typically require a written document in most situations.
 Nonetheless, undertaking an activity without permission constitutes an assault, and consent legitimises the assault.

 Assessing capacity

-I have written a review of the capacity assessment, which gives much more detail than is given here.
+I have written a review of capacity assessment, which provides more detailed information than is presented here.

 Capacity is specific to the issue; it is not a generic matter, and someone may be able to make some decisions but not others.
 No standardised or ‘objective’ test of a person’s decision capacity exists.
 It is rarely necessary or appropriate to seek advice from a clinical psychologist or someone from outside the team.
-If necessary, it is best to seek a second opinion from someone who is part of your team.
+If required, it is advisable to seek a second opinion from a member of your team.

 The Act also states that the default position is that someone has capacity until proven otherwise.
-The Act uses the word assume, but a more accurate term is, presume; assuming capacity without testing it is dangerous.
+The Act uses the word assume, but a more accurate term is, presume; assuming capacity without testing a person’s capacity is dangerous.

 The Act sets out four questions that need to be considered, and if the person fails on any one test, they are judged to lack capacity: